Skip to content

 Aussie Tips: What You Can (and Should) Do

-• ✅ Clean filters monthly
+• ✅ Clean your filters every single month without fail.

-• ✅ Deep-clean coils twice a year
+• ✅ Deep-clean the internal coils at least twice a year.

 Best Products for Common Issues

-Problem Location Recommended Product
+Problem Location Focus Recommended Product

 Blocked coils Sydney, Melbourne Viper HD Foam Cleaner